Meet Our Med-Peds Residents

 Okechi Boms, MD

 Okechi is originally from Nigeria, but also calls Nashville home.
-Prior to medical school, he spent a year in Ecuador helping families access health care.
-At Harvard Medical School, he helped create advocacy initiatives including a youth advocacy program to promote the pursuit of health care careers among minority students.
-His academic interests include health policy and health system development in underserved communities globally.
+Prior to medical school, he worked across several countries improving access to medical care and building health infrastructure.
+At Harvard Medical School and Harvard Kennedy School, he created research and advocacy initiatives including a youth advocacy program to promote the pursuit of health care careers among minority students.
+His academic interests include health policy and health system development in communities globally.
 Outside of the hospital, he is often catching up with friends for a pickup basketball game or sketching designs in his notepad.

 Natasha Dass, MD